TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Methodology

 We use an adjacency matrix to record the information about the interaction possibilities between vehicles, which is called the interaction matrix.
 For a given traffic flow $\mathcal{V}$ consisting of $n$ vehicles, the interaction matrix $\Phi$ has a size of $n \times n$.
 Especially, if $\Phi_{i,j} = \Phi_{j,i} = 1$, it indicates that vehicles $V_i$ and $V_j$ are likely to interact with each other.
 Conversely, if $\Phi_{i,j} = \Phi_{j,i} = 0$, it suggests that there is no expected interaction between them.
 Since exchanging subscripts does not affect the determination of conflicting relationships, we only consider $\Phi_{i,j}$ in the following text and assume that $\Phi_{j,i}$ can be automatically updated with $\Phi_{i,j}$.

-Algorithm \ref{algo:judge_inter} outlines the procedure for constructing the interaction matrix $\mathcal{V}$, which takes the vehicle flow $\mathcal{V}$ and the driving intentions $\Psi$ of the vehicles as input.
-The algorithm begins by sorting the flow in non-increasing order based on the vehicles' longitudinal coordinates.
-This ensures that for any vehicles $V_i$ and $V_j$ in $\mathcal{V}$, if $i < j$, then $s_i \geq s_j$.
+Algorithm \ref{algo:judge_inter} outlines the procedure for constructing the interaction matrix $\Phi$, which takes the vehicle flow $\mathcal{V}$ and the driving intentions $\Psi$ of the vehicles as input.
+The algorithm begins by sorting the flow $\mathcal{V}$ in non-increasing order based on the vehicles' longitudinal coordinates.
+This ensures that for any vehicles $V_i$ and $V_j$ in $\mathcal{V}_s$, if $i < j$, then $s_i \geq s_j$.
 It is important to note that since different lanes have different Frenét coordinate systems, all vehicles are converted to the same Frenét coordinate system by default in this algorithm.
 Next, starting from $V_i$, the algorithm determines whether $V_i$ and $V_j$ fall into any of the cases listed in Fig. \ref{fig:no_inter}.
 If a match is found, indicating no interaction between the vehicles, the corresponding element in the interaction matrix is set to 0.
 Otherwise, $\Phi_{i,j}$ are set to 1, indicating a potential interaction between the vehicles.
 It is important to highlight that an overtake pair, consisting of one vehicle with the intention to overtake and the other being overtaken, must be marked as having a possibility of interaction.
 This ensures that they can be grouped together later to facilitate the decision-making process for the Overtake intention.

-With the aid of the interaction matrix, the grouping of vehicles can be achieved, enabling us to efficiently solve the multi-vehicle decision-making problem.
+With the aid of the interaction matrix, the grouping of vehicles can be achieved.
 Algorithm \ref{algo:grouping} outlines the steps involved in the vehicle grouping process.
-The algorithm takes the sorted vehicle flow $\mathcal{V}$ and the interaction matrix $\Phi$ as input.
+The algorithm takes the sorted vehicle flow $\mathcal{V}_s$ and the interaction matrix $\Phi$ as input.
 The maximum number of vehicles allowed in a single group is limited to $N_{limit}$ to control the size of the search tree constructed for each group.
 The selection of the parameter $N_{limit}$ will be discussed later in Section \ref{sec: make_decision_group}.